 The one drawback to lowboy trailers is the minimal deck space.
 You might be able to take a heavier load, but you won’t be able to haul as much material at a time.

 If you’re hauling cars or other equipment with wheels, a dovetail trailer is affordable and well-known, so they are easy to resell when you no longer need them.

-One drawback: They hang low on the back of the trailer, so it’s difficult to haul anything up a steep incline without them dragging.
-Dovetails protrude out the back a bit, too, upping the chance you could be rear-ended.
+One drawback: They hang low at the back of the trailer, so it’s difficult to haul anything up a steep incline without them dragging.
+Dovetails protrude out the back a bit, too, upping the chances you could be rear-ended.

 Pros and cons of hot shot trucking

 Hot shot trucking can be lucrative.
-With the right equipment, it can be a great side gig even if you work a regular job.
+It can be a great side gig with the right equipment even if you work a regular job.
 That said, it isn’t for everyone.
-Like other types of trucking, hot shot has pros and cons, both as a career and a lifestyle.
+Like other parts of the trucking industry, hot shot has pros and cons, both as a career and a lifestyle.

-It doesn’t take as large of an investment to get started with hot shot trucking.
+It doesn’t take as large an investment to get started with hot shot trucking.
 Class 3 trucks are much less expensive than class 8 long-haul trucks, and they’re cheaper to insure.
-The low startup costs are attractive to a lot of drivers who want to strike it out on their own but don’t want to haul large loads.
+The low startup costs are attractive to many drivers who want to strike out on their own but don’t want to haul large loads.

 Hot shot jobs require tight turnarounds, so you can usually get premium rates for each job.
 You decide which loads to take and when you drive.
 You can even set your own rates, and you don’t have to worry as much about downtime.

 Finally, hot shot trucking is fun!
 You get to haul interesting loads on almost every job.
 Many drivers enjoy the challenge of hot shot trucking and take pride in the fact that they’re helping customers on a tight deadline.